 Tier 1: Global Goodness

-- The most impactful way to make a change in wind energy is to help support and promote it.
-By researching the benefits of wind energy, you can share the information with friends, family, and through social media to promote it as a renewable energy source.
+- The most impactful way to make a change in our use of wind energy is to help support and promote it.
+By researching the benefits of wind energy, you can share the information with friends and family, and use social media to promote it as a renewable energy source.